 Full-Time: Yes | Online Options: No

-The doctoral program is designed to prepare students to teach at the college level and conduct research in literature written in English.
+The doctoral program is designed to prepare students to teach at the college level and conduct research in literature written in British, American and/or other Anglophone literatures.

 Specifically, the program seeks to develop the following: